Turning Point of Tampa Addiction Treatment Tampa Florida

 Following the publication of ‘Alcoholics Anonymous’ by Jack Alexander, the Post floor received an unusually large mail from readers, much of it asking how contact could be established with groups who are doing this work in various cities.
 There were several instances of calls on our branch offices for information on local organizations of this unusual group.”

 Bill Wilson then wrote another book to accompany the Big Book.
-Titled “Twelve Steps and Twelve Traditions”, which was first published in April 1953.
+Titled “Twelve Steps and Twelve Traditions”, it was first published in April 1953.
 The book goes into further detail with regard to the steps and explains the history of, and the struggle to establish, the Twelve Traditions.

 AA | Turning Point of Tampa

-The American Medical association (AMA)
+The American Medical Association (AMA)

 In 1991, the AMA further endorsed a more detailed classification of addiction to alcohol in the International Classification of Diseases (ICD), which is maintained by the World Health Organization (WHO).
 The AMA updated the definition of alcohol use disorder to include psychiatric as well as medical definitions.